raim/segmenTier/README.md

 It produces Supplemental Figure S1 of the preprint manuscript.

-To run it as a demo in R grep simply type:
+To run it as a demo in R simply type:
 ```
 library(segmenTier)
 demo("segment_test", package = "segmenTier")